 Strings

-RedScript supports compile-time strings with interpolation, and runtime f-strings for output.
+RedScript supports plain compile-time strings and canonical f-strings (f"...{expr}...") for dynamic output.

 String Literals